 Recessions are out of our immediate control and though it seems unfair, there's still no Sims-esque hack for multiplying our money (we'll let you know as soon as we find one).
-There are however, a few things we can do to optimize our financial support system – here are some hacks.
+The good news is that they’re part of the normal economic cycle.
+Unfortunately, we can’t cancel 2020 (though we can reset it).
+We can dance in the flames of this dumpster fire of a year once we tackle how to prepare for a recession by optimizing our financial support system.
+Luckily for you, Cleo’s got some hacks and has your back.

 DOES YOUR WORK, WORK?

 Since COVID-19, over 36.5 million Americans have been made unemployed.
+Turns out that Rihanna song can be pretty painful to listen to.
 In market recessions, not every job is sustainable, and any of the business's non-essentials are first to go.
+(Unlike our takeout habit, which you could say helps keep our favorite restaurants in business.
+You’re winning on the technicalities.)

-- Build on what you have: expand your skillset by utilizing free online tutorials and/or grow your LinkedIn network so that you’re always on a load of people’s radar.
+- Build on what you have: expand your skill set by utilizing free online tutorials and/or grow your LinkedIn network so that you’re always on a load of people’s radar.
+Smart, capable AND prepared?
+You triple threat.

 - Start a side hustle: whether it’s a passion project or purely practical, extra money can come in from things like babysitting, cooking for delivery and running errands.
-By having multiple sources of income, if one takes a hit you have the other to aid you.
+Sell stuff you don’t need.
+Marie Kondo the shit out of your possessions.
+(Does money bring you joy?
+YES.)
+By having multiple sources of income, if one takes a hit you have the other to help bankroll you so that you can still treat yourself a little bit, and at the very worst still get the hell by.

 REEL IT IN A LITTLE